April 3, 2025

 So What’s the Plan?

-- Create a trigger where the condition involves the aforementioned 1st party cookie variable.
+- Create a trigger where the condition contains a 1st party cookie variable.

-- Fire a tag based on a trigger from bullet point No. 3.
+- Fire a tag based on a trigger from a bullet point from step no. 3.

 Set cookies with Google Tag Manager